-I further certify, when the above conditions apply, that our entity's written policies include detailed provisions regarding our policies and procedures for detecting and preventing fraud, waste, and abuse; and that our employee handbook contains a specific discussion of the Federal and State False Claims Acts, the rights of the employees to be protected as whistleblowers, and our policies and procedures for detecting and preventing fraud, waste, and abuse.
+Effective January 1, 2007, all providers who meet the above conditions are required to be in compliance with §1396(a)(68) of the Social Security Act as a condition of enrollment in the North Carolina Medicaid Program.
+As a North Carolina Medicaid provider, or the owner/operator/manager of a North Carolina Medicaid provider entity, Contractor understands and complies with the above requirements and if applicable has detailed provisions regarding policies and procedures for detecting and preventing fraud, waste, and abuse; and Contractors employee handbook contains a specific discussion of the Federal and State False Claims Acts, the rights of the employees to be protected as whistleblowers, and policies and procedures for detecting and preventing fraud, waste, and abuse.

-Copies of any and all training manuals, written policies and procedures for detecting and preventing fraud, waste, and abuse, and employee handbooks will be maintained on-site for a minimum of five (5) years for inspection and auditing by the Division of Medical Assistance.
+Contractor maintains a copy of any and all training manuals, written policies and procedures for detecting and preventing fraud, waste, and abuse, and employee handbooks on-site for a minimum of five (5) years for inspection and auditing by the Division of Medical Assistance.